nsweeting/shopify/README.md

 # Find a resource and select fields
 {:ok, resource} = session |> Shopify.Product.find(id, %{fields: "id,images,title"})

-# Find resources
+# All resources
 {:ok, resources} = session |> Shopify.Product.all

-# Find resources with query params
+# All resources with query params
 {:ok, resources} = session |> Shopify.Product.all(%{page: 1, limit: 5})

 # Find a resource and update it